 However, Darkduction has never really been among these golden projects in our artistic heart, because for us, “playing with music” is not really “making music”.
 A deep dive into his discography shows what we call “the alienation of the mad scientist”: complex loops of techno, not really hypnotic because too overfilled, tracks lacking storytelling, resulting from more or less inaccessible cerebral jams.

 If musicality was admittedly also often an issue in the Musique Concrète of the past century, the experimental approach has however an undeniable positive side, almost by definition: “the creativity”, “the originality”, “the uniqueness” that it can potentially bring.

 Darkduction is “in the game” since 2014, but produces since 2018: he’s young, his music is young, which has some advantages: the energy to evolve fast and the freshness…

 As a DJ, he impressed us lately with a fresh mix for Kubo Stream, recorded earlier this year.
 On the production side, “Estigia” not only confirms the 2021 artistic turning point in his evolution, but – for us – is the release behind which he becomes “more than a music player.”

-When diving into the EP, what comes first is the infinite pleasure not to have another clone of Deepbass’ or Mike Parker’s music.
+When diving into the EP, what comes first is the infinite pleasure of not having another clone of Deepbass’ or Mike Parker’s music.
 We love their sound, but “being a genuine artist” – “creator” by definition – admittedly comes with the ability to be “innovative” or, if not, at least “different”, which is where Darkduction is now leaning toward with talent.

 Darkduction has succeeded to create a more minimal – and therefore more efficient – work than usual, surprising, coherent, while taking the best out of the experimental approach: the originality, the uniqueness.
 This is the result of some years of practice, which were worth the effort, knowing that it brought him to – what we consider to be – this “important release”.